amrashraf-web/Project_App/README.md

   3. - Choose Pipeline
   4. - Click Ok
   5. - in The Configure Page
-      1. - Check True For This Option : GitHub hook trigger for GITScm polling In Build Triggers
+      - Check True For This Option : GitHub hook trigger for GITScm polling In Build Triggers
-      2. - In Pipeline Choose Pipeline Script And Put Your Jenkins Code
+      - In Pipeline Choose Pipeline Script And Put Your Jenkins Code
-         > [!NOTE]
+         > [!IMPORTANT]
          > Make Sure That You Replaced My ECR repository with your ECR repository in JenkinsFile Code Line 5 [jenkinsfile](https://github.com/amrashraf-web/Project_App/blob/master/Jenkinsfile)
-      3. - Click Save
+      - Click Save
-      4. - Now Click Build
+      - Now Click Build
-         -
-### 5.2 Run the Pipeline
-Start the pipeline and monitor the progress.

 ## 6. Check Pods and Nodes